blaenk/blaenk.github.io/provider/notes/rust.markdown

 # Tasks

-Tasks are _green threads_ similar to those in Haskell and perhaps Erlang.
 Tasks have dynamically sized stacks, starting out with small ones and dynamically growing as required.
 This means that unlike C/C++, it's not possible to write beyond the end of the stack.
 Tasks provide failure isolation and recovery.
 When a problem occurs, the runtime destroys the entire task, and other tasks can monitor each other for failure.

 Tasks can't share mutable state with each other.
 Instead they communicate with each other by transferring owned data through the global _exchange heap_.